 Microsoft Azure is a powerful platform for serverless computing, enabling users to run their event-driven workloads.
 It’s extremely scalable with reach to more than 50 regions across the world.
 This means users can scale and replicate event-driven workloads around the globe in a matter of minutes!
 It’s a powerful architecture.

 However, with great power comes some complexity.
-“It’s easier to build one app that does intake processing and one data store,” said Richard Seroter of Pivotal.
+“It’s easier to build one app that does intake processing and one data store,” said Richard Seroter of VMware.
 “But if you want to scale individual components, if you want to update these components in pieces, then you would want to decompose everything into a set of services.
 That makes everything complicated very quickly.”

 Cloud Foundry brings some balance to Azure.
 It allows customers to reap the benefits of such a powerful event-driven architecture without compromising on ease of use.
 If you are building event-driven apps using Azure functions, you need the libraries and frameworks to make it a little simpler.
 Cloud Foundry provides that.